siteknower/sample02/README.md

 It is intended for developers who use Crystal Reports in their web or desktop solutions.

-The user of your software solution does not need to have Crystal Reports installed, nor the runtime or any other required files and libraries otherwise required to run Crystal Reports.
+User of your software solution do not need to have Crystal Reports installed, nor the runtime or any other required files and libraries otherwise required to run Crystal Reports.

 ## Features
 - Feature 1